cristianoliveira/awesome4girls/README.md

 ### UX
   - [Ladies that UX](http://ladiesthatux.com/)

-    Ladies that UX is a monthly meet-up that creates a welcoming, transparent community of women who work in UX, who positively promote and teach each other.
+    Ladies that UX is a monthly meetup that creates a welcoming, transparent community of women who work in UX, who positively promote and teach each other.

   - [XX-UX](http://www.xxux.org/)